warpdragon/MC-Raspberry/README.md

 - Magic biome - magical plants

-- Deserts - more materials available
+- Deserts - Savannah Trees have a small chance to spawn

 #### New mobs